Tunable amplification and cooling of a diamond resonator with a microscope: Tunable optomechanical backaction

-The impact of the microscope intensity gradient on the nanobeam dynamics is revealed by a broadening of the resonance when the objective is focused above the nanobeam, and a narrowing when the objective is focused below the nanobeam.
-This is most dramatically seen near $z_f = 15~\mu\text{m}$ in the $P_m = 2$ and 3 mW measurements in Fig.\ \ref{fig:roomTzScan}(a), where the peak value of $S_{vv}$ increases by orders of magnitude.
-This is accompanied by a dramatic stiffening in $f_m$ resulting from nonlinear nanomechanical effects in the compressively stressed nanobeam \cite{ref:khanaliloo2015dnw}.
-To analyze the nanobeam dynamics quantitatively, $\Delta\Gamma_m(z_f)$ was extracted from fits to $S_{vv}(f;z_f)$, as shown in Fig.\ \ref{fig:roomTzScan}(b).
-These plots show that the nanobeam's mechanical motion is either damped ($\Delta\Gamma_m > 0$) or amplified ($\Delta\Gamma_m < 0$) depending on where the microscope is focused.
-Notably, the sign of $\Delta\Gamma_m$ changes as the focus is scanned from above to below the nanobeam.
-Near $z_f = 15\,\mu\text{m}$, we find that $\Gamma_m \sim 0$ ($\Delta\Gamma_m = -\Gamma_m^o$), indicative of the nanobeam entering a regime of self-oscillation, in agreement with the increase in the $S_{vv}$ peak amplitude observed in Fig.\ \ref{fig:roomTzScan}(a) for $P_m = 2$ mW and 3 mW.
+The influence of the microscope on the nanobeam dynamics is revealed dramatically in Fig.\ \ref{fig:roomTzScan}(a) near $z_f = 15~\mu\text{m}$, where for $P_m = 2$ and 3 mW the peak value of $S_{vv}$ increases, indicating nanomechanical self-oscillation, and $f_m$ shifts due to nonlinear nanomechanical effects related to large amplitude motion \cite{ref:khanaliloo2015dnw}.
+To analyze this quantitatively, the measured $\Delta\Gamma_m(z_f)$ is plotted in Fig.\ \ref{fig:roomTzScan}(b), showing that motion is either damped ($\Delta\Gamma_m > 0$) or amplified ($\Delta\Gamma_m < 0$) depending on the microscope focus: the sign of $\Delta\Gamma_m$ changes as the focus is scanned from above to below the nanobeam.
+Near $z_f = 15\,\mu\text{m}$, $\Gamma_m \sim 0$, the nanobeam enters a regime of self-oscillation, in agreement with the increase in $S_{vv}$ peak amplitude.

-This behaviour illustrates a key feature of our system: the dependence of the sign of $\Delta\Gamma_{m}(z_f)$ on the microscope intensity gradient.
-By fitting the data in Figs.\ \ref{fig:roomTzScan}(b) with the model from Eq.\ \eqref{eq:loss}, the relative contributions from the etalon and microscope back action were predicted.
-This was achieved by expanding the microscope intensity gradient,
+This behavior illustrates a key feature of this system: the dependence of the sign of $\Delta\Gamma_{m}(z_f)$ on the microscope intensity gradient.
+By fitting the data in Figs.\ \ref{fig:roomTzScan}(b) with the model from Eq.\ \eqref{eq:loss}, the relative contribution from the microscope gradient and the etalon were extracted.
+This requires expanding the intensity gradient,